Skip to content ↓

 Students can

-• Making simple choices.
+• Make simple choices.

 • Successfully use and recognise objects of reference, pictures of reference and symbols.